MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

   *Create these 3 pivot tables and graphs in both pre-selected opposite season tabs used earlier.*

 <ol>
-<li> In cell Q11 click "Insert" on the top tab > Click "PivotTable" > select columns M and N > Existing Worksheet then OK. </li>
+<li> In cell Q11 click "Insert" on the top tab > Click "PivotTable" > select columns M and N together > Existing Worksheet then OK. </li>
 <li> Drag member_casual in the Rows area and ride_length in the Values area > left-click it and choose "Value Field Settings" change Count to Average. </li>

   * (blank) auto populates inside your pivot table, this is normal.
 Remove (blank) by clicking on cell Q11